Harihara

-Harihara (Sanskrit: हरिहर) is the fused sattvika characterisation of Vishnu (Hari) and Shiva (Hara) from Hindu theology.
-Hari is the form of Vishnu, and Hara is the form of Shiva.
+Harihara (Sanskrit: हरिहर) is the dual representation of the Hindu deities Vishnu (Hari) and Shiva (Hara).
 Harihara is also known as Shankaranarayana ("Shankara" is Shiva, and "Narayana" is Vishnu).

-Harihara is also sometimes used as a philosophical term to denote the unity of Vishnu and Shiva as different aspects of the same Ultimate Reality called Brahman.
-This concept of equivalence of various gods as one principle and "oneness of all existence" is discussed as Harihara in the texts of Advaita Vedanta school of Hindu philosophy.
+Harihara is also sometimes used as a philosophical term to denote the unity of Vishnu and Shiva as different aspects of the same Ultimate Reality, known as Brahman.
+This concept of equivalence of various gods as one principle and "oneness of all existence" is discussed as Harihara in the texts of Advaita Vedanta and in some schools of Shaivism such as Virashaiva of Hindu philosophy.

 Some of the earliest sculptures of Harihara, with one half of the image as Vishnu and other half as Shiva, are found in the surviving cave temples of India, such as in the cave 1 and cave 3 of the 6th-century Badami cave temples.

 Concept

 The diversity within Hinduism encourages a wide variety of beliefs and traditions, of which two important and large traditions are associated with Vishnu and Shiva.
 Some schools focus on Vishnu (including his associated avatars such as Rama and Krishna) as the Supreme God, and others on Shiva (including his different avatars such as Mahadeva and Pashupata).
 The Puranas and various Hindu traditions treat both Shiva and Vishnu as being different aspects of the one Brahman.
 Harihara is a symbolic representation of this idea.
 A similar idea, called Ardhanarishvara or Naranari, fuses masculine and feminine deities as one and equivalent representation in Hinduism.

 Depending on which scriptures (and translations) are quoted, evidence is available to support each of the different arguments.
-In most cases, even if one personality is taken as being superior over the other, much respect is still offered to both Vishnu and Shiva by the other's worshippers (i.e. Shiva is still regarded as being above the level of an ordinary jiva and 'the greatest of the Vaishnavas' by Vaishnavas who worship only Vishnu).
+In most cases, even if one personality is taken as being superior over the other, much respect is still offered to both Vishnu and Shiva by the other's worshippers (i.e. Vishnu is still regarded as being above the level of an ordinary jiva and 'the greatest of the Pashupata' by Shaivas who worship only Shiva).

 Swaminarayan holds that Vishnu and Shiva are different aspects of the same God.

 Legends

-The earliest mention of Harihara is likely to be observed in the Harivamsha, where Markandeya discusses the being.
+The earliest mention of Harihara is likely to be observed in the Vishnu Parva of the Harivamsha, where Markandeya discusses the being.

 According to one legend, when Vishnu appeared as the enchantress Mohini in front of Shiva, the latter grew besotted with her and attempted to embrace her.
 At this moment, Mohini reverted to the true form of Vishnu, at which point the two deities fused as one being, Harihara.

+According to the Skanda Purana, the devotees of Shiva engaged in a dispute with Vishnu's devotees regarding the supremacy of their deities.
+To end this issue, Shiva and Vishnu merged into one being, Harihara.